pat-earl/faculty-page/src/teaching/2019-20/944-scalc-finance1/index.md

 The second half of the introduces exponential martingales and the Girsanov theorem.
 This is done in the context of risk neutral measures and the fundamental theorems of asset pricing.

+### Learning Objectives

+* Develop an understanding of and familiarity with the mathematical tools used to price derivative securities.

 {% if false -%}
 This is a first course in stochastic calculus for finance.
 It assumes students have taken the courses